godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 The custom physics engine still has a considerable amount of issues remaining but we are working hard to ensure it is in a state deem for shipping when 4.0 reaches stability.
 It will continue seeing improvements afterwards, during the 4.1+ releases.

-That said, Godot 4.0 introduces the ability to bind custom physics engines in runtime (without recompiling Godot) via GDExtension, so its perfectly possibly for the community to integrate other engines such as PhysX, Jolt or Box2D if need to be.
+That said, Godot 4.0 introduces the ability to bind custom physics engines in runtime (without recompiling Godot) via GDExtension, so it's perfectly possible for the community to integrate other engines such as PhysX, Jolt or Box2D if need to be.

 ### Scripting